-• This "legacy" eMeasure is the eCQM version of the registry measure #0389, currently used in federal programs.
+This "legacy" eMeasure is the eCQM version of the registry measure #0389, currently used in federal programs.
 The Committee discussed #0389 first, and because the information provided for evidence and opportunity for improvement is identical for the 2 measures, the Committee agreed to assign the ratings for these criteria to #2963.

-2. Scientific Acceptability of Measure Properties: The measure meets the Scientific Acceptability criteria Consensus was not reached on the Scientific Acceptability criteria
+2. Scientific Acceptability of Measure Properties: The measure meets the Scientific Acceptability criteria